Suicide Prevention Resources for Line Leaders

 • Making a plan or showing signs of preparation (like putting affairs in order)

-If you see any direct warning signs of suicide, assist the service member in accessing professional care as these signs warrant an immediate behavioral health assessment.
+If you see any direct warning signs of suicide, assist the service member in accessing professional care, as any one of these actions warrant an immediate behavioral health assessment.

 Take Action